RBB2/reddit/README.md

 Building a full-stack Reddit clone

-Built using TypeScript, Graphql, PostgreSQL, MikroORM
+Built using TypeScript, Node.js, GraphQL, TypeGraphQL, PostgreSQL, MikroORM

 In the project directory, you can run: